-HAZARDS AND HAZARDOUS ATERIALS ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? \boxtimes c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? \boxtimes e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? \boxtimes g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? \boxtimes a) and b) There would be no routine transport, use, or disposal of hazardous materials or the release of hazardous materials into the environment related to this drainage improvement project.
+.
+HAZARDS AND HAZARDOUS ATERIALS ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? $\boxtimes$ b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? $\boxtimes$ c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? $\boxtimes$ e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? $\boxtimes$ g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? $\boxtimes$ a) and b) There would be no routine transport, use, or disposal of hazardous materials or the release of hazardous materials into the environment related to this drainage improvement project.
 The closest school site is Cedar Lane Elementary School, which is north from the project site - approximately 0.5 miles away.
-Moreover, the project site is currently zoned for public facilities, therefore, the proposed project would not introduce a new hazardous use that has not already c) The project consists of a drain improvement project at Feather River Boulevard and Cottonwood Avenue and the installation of a retention pond within Cottonwood Park.
+Moreover, the project site is currently zoned for public facilities, therefore, the proposed project would not introduce a new hazardous use that has not already been evaluated in the 2030 Yuba County General Plan.
+Impacts would be considered less than significant.

+c) The project consists of a park beautification park within Friendship Park.
 Construction equipment typically uses only a minor amount of hazardous materials, primarily motor vehicle fuels and oils.
 Because of their limited quantity, these materials would present a minor hazard, and only if spillage occurs.
 Standard spill prevention and control measures will be maintained by the contractor.
 Use of these materials would cease once project construction is completed.
 This project would not produce or create significant hazardous materials with the following Mitigation Measure